tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 - [`TrafficManager`](#traffic-manager-script)

-    It is a top level interface meant to be used on the Unity Scene.
+    It is a top level interface meant to be used on the *Unity* scene.
     `TrafficManager` runs all elements needed for a successful traffic simulation.
     This component manages all `TrafficSimulators` so they don't work against each other.
     It gives you the possibility to configure the `TrafficSimulators`.

+- `TrafficSimulator`

-    Although `TrafficSimulator` technically is not a component it is crucial to understand what it is and what it does in order to correctly configure the `TrafficManager`.
+    Technically it is not a component, it is crucial to understand what it is and what it does in order to correctly configure the `TrafficManager`.
-    `TrafficSimulator` manages `NPC Vehicles` spawning.
+    `TrafficSimulator` manages `NPCVehicles` spawning.
-    There can be many `TrafficSimulators` on the Scene.
+    There can be many `TrafficSimulators` on the scene.
     They are added and configured in the `TrafficManager` component.
-    Every Traffic Simulator manages some part of the traffic it is responsible for - meaning it has spawned the NPC Vehicles and set their configuration.
+    Every `TrafficSimulator` manages some part of the traffic it is responsible for - meaning it has spawned the `NPCVehicles` and set their configuration.

-    - `RandomTrafficSimulator` - Spawns and controls NPC Vehicles driving randomly
+    - `RandomTrafficSimulator` - spawns and controls `NPCVehicles` driving randomly
-    - `RouteTrafficSimulator` - Spawns and controls NPC Vehicles driving on a defined route
+    - `RouteTrafficSimulator` - spawns and controls `NPCVehicles` driving on a defined route

-    !!! info "Traffic Simulator inaccessibility"
+    !!! info "TrafficSimulator inaccessibility"
         It is not possible to get direct access to the `TrafficSimulator`.
-        It can be added and configured through the `TrafficManager` component.
+        It should be added and configured through the `TrafficManager` component.

 - [`TrafficLane`](#trafficlanes), [`TrafficIntersection`](#trafficintersections) and [`StopLine`](#stoplines)